Pylons/pyramid/docs/designdefense.rst

 - Allows developers to mutate the traversal name stack while traversing (they can add and remove path elements).

-- Attempts to use an adaptation to obtain the "next" element in the path from the currently traversed object, falling back to ``__bobo_traverse__``, ``__getitem__`` and eventually ``__getattr__``.
+- Attempts to use an adaptation to obtain the next element in the path from the currently traversed object, falling back to ``__bobo_traverse__``, ``__getitem__`` and eventually ``__getattr__``.